 If you cannot move to a rural area (your probably could if you learned how to get flexible remote work and did not need to live near specialized medical care, but that is a topic for another article) that really shouldn’t deter you from preparing for disaster scenarios, but using every last inch of available space in suburbia wisely.

 Suburban Security Concerns and Preparations

-The threats posed by marauding hordes are far more present in suburban areas than rural regions, but near-city dweller are at least somewhat removed from densely populated urban regions, where crime is problem during good times and will quickly turn to violent civil unrest shortly after a long-term disaster happens.
+The threats posed by marauding hordes are far more present in suburban areas than rural regions, but near-city dweller are at least somewhat removed from densely populated urban regions, where bad guys are a problem during good times, and things will quickly turn to violent civil unrest shortly after a long-term disaster happens.

 Suburban homesteaders who aren’t necessarily preppers, have proven you can provide almost all of your family’s needs even when living on only 1/10th of an acre.
 In addition to the concerns of rural homesteads, suburbanites mustn’t just focus on the immediate civil unrest factor, but also on the re-stabilization of their immediate area post-SHTF.

 Our society will become violent, desperate, and weak both during an after an apocalyptic disaster.
 When the rule of law disappears, street justice will reign supreme.
 As hope for the arrival of government assistance dissipates, panic and anger will be the primary emotions and responses by the unprepared.

 Giving in to the most primal instincts will guide those who cast aside or mocked the “prepper” concept – making them extremely dangerous to the security and sanctity of the suburban neighborhood where the survival homestead is located.